jfvilas/kubelog/docs/README.md

 ![kubelog-running](https://raw.githubusercontent.com/jfvilas/kubelog/master/images/kubelog-running.png)

-The this forntend plugin includes just the visualization of logs information, but all the configuration, and specially **permission settings**, are done in the backend plugin and the app-config YAML.
-You can restrict access to pods, namespaces, clusters, etc... buy configuring permissions to be used by the backend plugin.
+This frontend plugin includes just the visualization of log information.
+All needed configuration, and specially **permission settings**, are done in the backend plugin and the app-config YAML.
+You can restrict access to pods, namespaces, clusters, etc... by configuring permissions to be applied by the backend plugin.

-The backend plugin is only responsible for configuration and permissions, all the capabilities related with log viewing are implemente en the frontend plugin, who establishes the connections to the Kwirth instance.
+The backend plugin is the only responsible for configuration and permissions, all the capabilities related with log viewing are implemented in the frontend plugin, who establishes the connections to the corresponding Kwirth instances.

 ## How does it work?